Amadi History, Family Crest & Coats of Arms

 The surname Amadi was first found in Lucca, a city and comune in Tuscany, capital of the province of Lucca where Bascilican type churches abound and where the main branch of the family originates with the Amadi family in the 14th century.

-Important Dates for the Amadi family
+Early History of the Amadi family

 This web page shows only a small excerpt of our Amadi research.
 More information is included under the topic Early Amadi History in all our PDF Extended History products and printed products wherever possible.